 Members of the Governing Board at St. Michael's are appointed to their postions by one of the bodies linked to school ie. the parents, the PCC, the Local Authority, by the Rt Rev the Bishop of Middleton for the Diocesan Role, by staff, or are ex-officio such as for the Headteacher and Vicar.
 Elected positions have a term of office lasting 4 years.

 The Structure and Responsibilities of the Governing Body

-The Voluntary Aided School Governing Body are the employers of the staff.
+The Voluntary Aided School Governing Board are the employers of the staff.
 Staffing is paid for from the delegated budget under very similar terms and conditions of service to all maintained schools.

-In addition to termly meetings of the Full Governing Body, committee meeting are held, also termly, to look in greater detail at the various aspects of leading the school.
+In addition to termly meetings of the Full Governing Board, committee meeting are held, also termly, to look in greater detail at the various aspects of leading the school.
 These committees are:

 - Staffing and Finance

 There are also committees for admissions, complaints, teacher pay awards and others that meet as needed during the school year.
 Information considered and policies reviewed in committees are then agreed by the full Governing Board.